SolSol

 3 project laptops Lenovo Thinkpad series w.
 Windows10 or Windows11- PC Beamer for Engineering School courses

-transport of a Toolbox (ca 30 kg) from Europe to PNG
+transport of a Toolbox (ca 30 kg) from Europe to PNG- Teleconferencing equipment: Table microphone and speakers

 Our Team